eclipse-archived/codewind-docs/docs/_blog/2019-10-30-checking-node-js-sub-dependencies-licenses-for-usage-and-redistribution.md

 Working as a software project manager for the last 2 years on an offering which uses 1000s of open source packages and releases every four weeks, I’ve spent considerable time discovering, understanding and manually working through several pain points regarding open source (OS) sub-dependency identification and licensing challenges.

 *Note: In my case I needed automation to keep up with both my project’s consumption of new OS packages, as well as the OS community’s appetite to continuously update their packages.
-A new microservice was developed for use by my team, which I’ve shared in a separate blog here: “A new microservice to provide Node.js sub-dependency license insights.”*
+A new microservice was developed for use by my team, which I’ve shared in a separate blog here: “[A new microservice to provide Node.js sub-dependency license insights](/codewind/a-new-microservice-to-provide-node-js-sub-dependency-license-insights).”*

-TODO: sghung

 ![image of license chcker](images/blog/npmdependencies_2.png){:width="800px"}
 *Enter a package name and version to check (left window) and license results (right window)*